 Alongside launching the SCR, Ofgem announced that it is setting up a Charging Futures Forum (CFF), previously known as the Charging Coordination Group.
 The CFF will provide some guidance on how to progress the CDCM/EDCM Review, with work potentially recommencing later in 2017.

-The Working Group view at this stage is that the CDCM review is at high level at this stage and it is too early to determine whether this change will be impacted by it.
+The Working Group view is that there is no impact on the SCR and that, at this stage, the CDCM/EDCM review is at high level and it is too early to determine whether this change will be impacted by it.